How to Live in Your Car while Road Tripping Australia

 These are mostly located in the bush like in state forests or national parks.
-If you love nature and wildlife this is the thing for you.
-Best thing in campgrounds is that many of them are totally FREE of charge!
-National Park campgrounds usually have camping fees but they are not expensive, in most places around 6$ per night.
+If you love nature and wildlife then national park campgrounds are for you.
+Best thing in campgrounds is that many of them are totally free of charge!
+National park campgrounds usually have camping fees but they are not expensive, in most places around 6$ per night.

 Many forest camps don’t have too much facilities except toilets so you need to bring your own drinking water and shower elsewhere.
 Quite often you have to travel some gravel road to access the campgrounds so with a 2WD it is a bit annoying, especially if the road is in bad condition.
 A lot of campgrounds have only 4WD access so if you want to camp a lot in the bush 4WD will be quite handy.